 This post over at Get Religion got me thinking, and very confused.
 Apparently, in a recently released Pew Forum poll, twenty-one of those who call themselves atheists stated that they believe in God.
 Eight percent of atheists are absolutely certain God exists.

 I don’t understand.
 Anyone care to explain this to me?
 Are some people simply muddled?
-Maybe Steve Waldman at Beliefnet is right in saying, “Atheism has become a cultural designation, rather than a theological statement.
+Maybe Steve Waldman at Beliefnet is right in saying [ed.: link updated to an archived link because the original was broken], “Atheism has become a cultural designation, rather than a theological statement.
 Some are likely declaring themselves atheists as a statement of hostility to organized religion, rather than to God.”
 Thoughts?